Blazemeter/taurus/docs/ExecutionSettings.md

 #### JMeter Properties
 There are two places to specify JMeter properties: global at module-level and local at scenario-level.
 Scenario properties are merged into global properties and resulting set comes as input for JMeter, see corresponding `.properties` file in artifacts.
+You may also specify system properties for JMeter in system-properties section.
+They comes as system.properties file in artifacts.

 Global properties are set like this:
 ```yaml